 The fair value of collective investment funds is provided by the investment managers or administrators at balance date.
 The price is based on the fair value of the underlying net assets or securities of the collective investment fund.
-Their classification within the fair value hierarchy is determined by the lowest level classification of the underlying financial instruments.
+Their classification within the fair value hierarchy is determined by the highest numerical level in the fair value hierarchy of the underlying financial instruments.